 Traditional banks have often relied on a strong brand reputation and financial products to attract and retain customers.
 But with a new wave of youthful and more digitally-savvy consumers emerging, simply being reputable may no longer be enough to stay competitive in this market.
 Customers are looking for a more flexible and accessible proposition with added-value services that help enrich their lives.
 This is where digital banking has the advantage.

-A woman in a face mask is holding a phone and looking at it while walking.
+A woman in a face mask is doing digital banking on the phone while walking.
 A man in a face mask walks next to her, also looking at the phone.

 With less of a product-centric approach, these banks are building innovative cloud-native platforms from the ground up in as little as 12 months.
 They offer customers an analytical view of their spending habits alongside useful banking features to empower more control of their money.